Lower School Traditions

 Following the third grade's study of westward expansion, students and parents spend a day as members of the legendary Corps of Discovery.
 They bury a cache in the woods, build Native American tepees, take keelboat measurements, and sew moccasins.

-In May, our kindergartners delight Lower School students and kindergarten parents with their annual Kindergarten Circus.
-Clowns, bodybuilders, wild animals, acrobats and more take the stage to entertain the audience.
+In May, our kindergartners delight their families and fellow Lower School students with the annual Kindergarten Circus.
+Clowns, bodybuilders, wild animals, acrobats, and more take the stage to entertain the audience.
 Our older students enjoy reminiscing about their roles in the circus.

 Lower School Field Day